Peter Beattie: 2006 state election

 Beattie went on to win the September 2006 election convincingly in a third landslide, with a slight swing towards the ALP in terms of its primary vote, and two party preferred result.
 The Government even won back the two seats of Redcliffe and Chatsworth it had lost in the recent by elections.
 Coalition Opposition Leader Lawrence Springborg stepped down.
 Before the election Liberal Leader Bob Quinn was forced by his party colleagues to step down a fortnight before polling day.
 The campaign of Quinn's replacement Dr Bruce Flegg was characterized by inexperience and indecisiveness and lacked an organised, professional approach.
 Premier Beattie therefore was never challenged by the opposition and was able to secure a fourth consecutive term in office with another landslide victory.
 This result puts Beattie in the realm of iconic political figures.
 He is the only state Labor leader since Neville Wran, NSW Labor Premier from 1976 to 1986, to do so and is Queensland's fourth longest serving Premier after Labor's William Forgan Smith (1932–1942), the Country Party's Frank Nicklin (1957–1968) and National Party Premier Sir Joh Bjelke-Petersen (1968–1987).

+His Greens opponent at this election in Brisbane Central was future federal Greens leader Larissa Waters.

 Retirement

 Beattie announced on 10 September 2007 his decision to retire from politics.
 His resignation as Premier officially took effect on 13 September 2007.
 At the time of his retirement, he was the longest-serving state premier in the country.
 Beattie had groomed his deputy Anna Bligh to be his successor for some time and the Labor caucus elected Anna Bligh as its leader on 12 September.
 In 2009, Anna Bligh led her party to a state election victory, thereby becoming the first Australian female to be popularly elected as state premier in Queensland.

 He officially stood down as the Member for Brisbane Central on 14 September 2007.
 Beattie then served as Queensland's Trade Commissioner to North and South America based in Los Angeles, a position he was appointed to by Anna Bligh in March 2008.

 In late May 2010 Beattie announced that he was retiring from his position as Queensland's Los Angeles-based trade and investment commissioner. to take up an appointment in the US.
 In June 2010 it was announced that he had accepted a position with Clemson University in South Carolina.
-On 24 August 2011, the Gillard Government appointed Beattie as Australia's first Resources Sector Supplier Envoy charged with promoting a Buy Australian at Home and Abroad program for supplying products to the Australian resources industry.
+On 24 August 2011, the Gillard government appointed Beattie as Australia's first Resources Sector Supplier Envoy charged with promoting a Buy Australian at Home and Abroad program for supplying products to the Australian resources industry.